AngleSharp/AngleSharp/docs/tutorials/05-Migration.md

 ## 0.10 to 0.11

-This release follows the spirit of 0.10 an prepares for the 1.0 later this year.
+This release follows the spirit of 0.10 and prepares for the 1.0 later this year.
 There are mainly additions, but also one important breaking change: We removed everything that is related to AngleSharp.Xml.
 This is now part of separate library called AngleSharp.Xml.

 ### SVG